T-mobile throttling bandwidth

 A VPN is not guaranteed to stop bandwidth throttling, but it can work in many instances.
 Some VPNs, such as NordVPN, come with a money-back guarantee so you can try them out risk-free.

-T-Mobile officially does not discriminate against specific types of internet traffic or sources of data.
-But customers in recent months have complained about T-Mobile slowing video streams and limiting their resolution, choking speeds on so-called “unlimited” plans, and throttling data to tethered devices.
+T-Mobile officially does not discriminate against specific types of internet traffic or data sources.
+However, customers have complained in recent months about T-Mobile slowing video streams and limiting their resolution, choking speeds on so-called “unlimited” plans, and throttling data to tethered devices.

 Here’s what T-Mobile says on its website about throttling: